-Pain needs to be treated
+The pain itself needs to be treated

-Pain is a unique, personal experience
+Pain is a unique and personal experience

 Everyone experiences and expresses pain differently.
 Two people with the exact same injury will feel and show their back pain in unique ways depending on a number of factors.
 The newest theories of pain can now explain, on a physiological level, how and why people experience pain differently.

 Chronic non-cancer pain does not serve a biologic or protective function like acute pain does.